Haotian-RA/cuda_recursive_filtering/README.md

 ## Overview

-Recursive filters realized as cascaded biquads pose a fundamental obstacle to parallel computation: every output sample depends on the previous two.
+Recursive (IIR) filters realized as cascaded biquads pose a fundamental obstacle to parallel computation: every output sample depends on the previous two.
 This repository provides four GPU realizations of the same filter, spanning the design space from cascaded-form solvers to the literature's direct-form approach:

 - **PH factorization** — partial LU decomposition of the block-tridiagonal recurrence; head rows solved via correction vectors.
 - **STCR** (single-stage tridiagonal cyclic reduction) — log-depth elimination with both generic loop-form and hand-unrolled *spill-proof* back-substitution kernels, proven bit-identical.